osmosis-labs/docs/docs/localosmosis/local-osmosis-mainstate.md

 make localnet-start-state-export
 ```

-You will then go through the genesis intialization process.
+You will then go through the genesis initialization process.
 This will take ~15 minutes.
 You will then hit the first block (not block 1, but the block number after your snapshot was taken), and then you will just see a bunch of p2p error logs with some KV store logs. **This will happen for about 1 hour**, and then you will finally hit blocks at a normal pace.

 9. On your host machine, add this specific wallet which holds a large amount of osmo funds